An Agreement of the People

 An Agreement of the People was a series of manifestos, published between 1647 and 1649, for constitutional changes to the English state.
 Several versions of the Agreement were published, each adapted to address not only broad concerns but also specific issues during the fast changing revolutionary political environment of those years.
 The Agreements of the People have been most associated as the manifestos of the Levellers but were also published by the Agitators and the General Council of the New Model Army.

 The major tenets of the first version of the Agreement were: freedom of religion, the frequent convening of new parliaments and equality before the law.
 These tenets also appeared in the later versions of the manifesto.
 As these basic proposals were queried, other provisions were added; for example Roman Catholics were exempt from the right to religious freedom, and the electorate was to be made up of "all men of the age of one and twenty years and upwards (not being servants, or receiving alms, or having served in the late King in Arms or voluntary Contributions)."
 The Levellers hoped to base England's new constitution on the Agreement But in the end, the New Model Army based their demands on an alternative less revolutionary document, the Heads of Proposals, that was proposed and supported by the Grandees (senior officers) of the Army.

 A century later, the Agreement is believed to have "greatly influence[ed] the development of the U.S. Constitution."
-According to David Boaz, the Agreement has influenced modern libertarianism due to its support for self-ownership, private property, legal equality, religious toleration, and limited, representative government."